MustagheesButt/HolidayBooking/README.md

 Make sure the connector file name in `module.xml` and the one you downloaded match.

 When adding DataSource, keep JNDI name: `java:/holidayds`

-## Setting up JMS

-To enable messaging services in Wildfly, rename `<wildfly-dir>/standalone/configuration/standalone.xml` to `standalone.old`, and then rename `standalone-full.xml` to `standalone.xml`.

-Copy your existing `<datasources>` from the `standalone.old` file, if any, so you don't have to create them again.

-Next you need to create a JMS Queue, named `holidayQueue`, from the admin panel.
-Use `java:/jms/holidayQueue` as the entries value.

-Find the menu from:
-Configuration > Subsystems > Messaging > Server > default > Destinations > JMS Queue > Add

 ## Building/Compiling